andrew/ultimate-awesome/README.md

 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - Practice Rust Free Tutorials | This repo collects 241 of free tutorials for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to u.
 - [awesome-psiconautica](https://github.com/labsensacional/awesome-psiconautica) - Repositorio de recursos para experimentar estados alterados de conciencia.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
-- [awesome-layerzero](https://github.com/layerzero-labs/awesome-layerzero) - Everything you need to know about LayerZero in one complete resource.
 - [awesome-article-and-blog](https://github.com/lebrancconvas/awesome-article-and-blog) - Curated List of the great artcles and blogs about various topics like Computer Science, Art & Media, etc. .
 - [awesome-subscription-free](https://github.com/leemcd56/awesome-subscription-free) - A list of great subscription-free alternatives to common software.
 - [awesome-bitsend-bsd](https://github.com/LIMXTEC/awesome-bitsend-bsd) - A collection of awesome Bitsend BSD resources.